Side effects may occur with KEYTRUDA and LENVIMA

 Infusion reactions that can sometimes be severe or life-threatening.
 Signs and symptoms of infusion reactions may include chills or shaking, itching or rash, flushing, shortness of breath or wheezing, dizziness, feeling like passing out, fever, and back pain.

-Rejection of a transplanted organ.
-Your health care provider should tell you what signs and symptoms you should report and they will monitor you, depending on the type of organ transplant that you have had.
+Rejection of a transplanted organ or tissue.
+Your health care provider should tell you what signs and symptoms you should report and they will monitor you, depending on the type of organ or tissue transplant that you have had.

 Complications, including graft-versus-host disease (GVHD), in people who have received a bone marrow (stem cell) transplant that uses donor stem cells (allogeneic).
 These complications can be serious and can lead to death.
 These complications may happen if you underwent transplantation either before or after being treated with KEYTRUDA.
 Your health care provider will monitor you for these complications.